-Gareth Southgate has handed international debuts to a number of promising youngsters in 2017, but not all new England players are destined for fame.
+Gareth Southgate has handed international debuts to a number of promising youngsters during his tenure, but not all new England players are destined for fame.

 But the ex-Perugia striker isn't the only player whose England career amounted to a single match.
 Here's our starting XI of one-cap wonders, fielded in a 4-3-3 formation...

 GK: John Ruddy

 Ruddy won his first England call-up after an impressive 2011/12 campaign with Norwich.
 The goalkeeper’s performances earned him a place in Roy Hodgson’s squad for Euro 2012 – but inconveniently, the tournament clashed with his wedding.

 Ruddy was prepared to postpone his big day, but a broken finger sustained just weeks before the kick-off forced him to withdraw from the squad.
 The shot-stopper finally made his debut in a friendly against Italy later that year, but was overlooked by Hodgson after Norwich’s relegation to the Championship the following season.

 After representing Finland Under-21s, Jenkinson chose England over the county of his mother’s birth at senior level.
 A year after signing for Arsenal in 2011, the right-back played in England’s 4-2 defeat to Sweden, entering the fray for the final 16 minutes – in which time Zlatan Ibrahimovic scored three goals.

 Since then the right-back has spent time on loan at West Ham and Birmingham, and only left Arsenal in summer 2019 for Nottingham Forest.